Sleeping With The Radio On

 For the best chances of sleeping with the radio on, some songs are simply more effective than others.

-Interestingly, while there are many tunes out there that fall into the recommended tempo range of about 60bpm, the most effective song is Marconi Union’s “Weightless.”
+Interestingly, while many tunes fall into the recommended tempo range of about 60 bpm, the most effective song is Marconi Union’s “Weightless.”
 It seems as though this song was specifically designed for relaxation.

-It doesn’t just use tempo to improve sleep for listeners, it also delivers better emotional experiences via its length, construction and progression too.
+It doesn’t just use tempo to improve sleep for listeners, it also delivers better emotional experiences via its length, construction, and progression.

 There’s a reason why “Weightless” appears on a lot of sleep music radio channels.

-It’s also a five-minute ballad, which happens to also be the length of time it takes for the average body to relax completely.
+It’s also a five-minute ballad, which is the length of time it takes for the average body to relax completely.
 There are no repeating melodies, and the mind is free to completely go blank, as it’s not anticipating what comes next.

 Not only did the Weightless song improve relaxation rates in the study we mentioned above, but it also proved its ability to reduce physiological signs of tension by 35% too.